top of page

 Conclusion

-360 deals can provide substantial resources but often come with restrictions that may not suit every artist’s goals.
-For those who want to control their creative path, retain earnings, and build a unique brand, alternative platforms like The Instrumental Headquarters can offer tailored support without the traditional constraints of a major label contract.
-IHQ provides a path for indie artists to license beats, access merchandise, and grow their fanbase in a way that aligns with their vision and values.
+In summary, while 360 deals can provide substantial resources and opportunities for visibility, they often come with restrictions that may not align with every artist’s long-term goals and aspirations.
+For those who prioritize control over their creative path, the ability to retain earnings, and the desire to cultivate a unique brand identity, alternative platforms like The Instrumental Headquarters can offer tailored support without the traditional constraints associated with major label contracts.
+IHQ provides a viable path for indie artists to license beats, access high-quality merchandise, and grow their fanbase in a manner that is congruent with their vision and values.
+This approach not only enhances their artistic integrity but also fosters a more sustainable and fulfilling career in the music industry.

 Are you ready to build a sustainable music career without signing away your earnings?
 Explore IHQ Beats and discover the opportunities we offer for hip hop artists like you.